Binge Eating Disorder: Beyond Overeating

 Although Binge Eating Disorder (BED) is the most common type of eating disorder in the U.S., it was only recognized as a separate diagnostic entity when DSM-V - the go-to diagnostic manual of mental disorders - was published in 2013.

-Affecting almost 3.5% of women, 2% of men, and up to 1.6% of adolescents, BED is characterized by the repeated consumption of exceptionally large amounts of food in a very short time period.
+Affecting over 2.8 million people in the United States, BED is characterized by the repeated consumption of exceptionally large amounts of food in a very short time period.
 In addition, people with BED have a sense of lack of control over what and how much they eat.
 They eat rapidly until they are uncomfortably full even when they don't feel hungry.
 Shame, guilt and embarrassment over how much they have eaten usually follows a binge period.
 To be diagnosed as BED, binge eating must take place at least once a week for three months and not be associated with any compensatory activity such as purging.
 Binge eating followed by purging is more likely to be diagnosed as bulimia nervosa.

 BED is NOT just occasional overeating.
 It is a repetitive disorder that requires expert help.